kalabox/kalabox/README.md

 ## Some commands

 You can run `kbox` at any point to see the list of commands and apps available.
-Note that some commands are accessible but won't work unless you've run `kbox up`.
+Note that some commands may appear but won't work unless you've run `kbox up`.

 Here is an example

 ```
 apps
 config
+containers
 down
-hotsauce # this is an app that i had installed
-    build
+drupal7
     config
-    init
-    kill
-    pull
-    remove
+    containers
+    inspect
+    install
     restart
     start
     stop
+    uninstall
+drupal7-kalastack-docker
+    config
+    containers
+    inspect
     install
-ip
-list
-pc
-status
+    restart
+    start
+    stop
+    uninstall
+hotsauce-legacy
+    config
+    containers
+    inspect
+    install
+    restart
+    start
+    stop
+    uninstall
+provision
 up
 ```

+### Engines, providers and services!
+OH MY!

+Kalabox loosesly defines a "provider" as the underlying tech that is needed to run your "engine" where engine is loosely defined as something that handles container orhcestration.
+"Services" are defined as the set of additional containers that are needed to run apps.
+More on this later.

+Generally `kbox up` and `kbox down` are used to activate the provider and get the engine into a position where it can begin to "do app things" ie install, start, stop and uninstall apps.

+### Engines

+Kalabox has an interface to support various engines.
+More details on that [here](http://api.kalabox.me/engine.html).
+Currently, Kalabox ships with a `docker` based implementation but you can write your own implementation and swap it out using the `engine` key in the global config file.
+See below.

+### Provider

+Similarly to engines, Kalabox has an interface that engines can use for various providers.
+Providers can be thought of as installation magic needed to support a given engine.
+So to run on the `docker` engine on MacOSX and Windows Kalabox currently uses the `Boot2Docker` provider.
+You can read more about the interface [here](http://api.kalabox.me/provider.html).
+Engine will usually select the correct provider based on the users environment.
+On Mac/Windows this will be Boot2Docker... if you were hypothetically running a future version of Kalabox on Linode this might be possible with the not currently extant `debian` provider.

-### kbox up
+### Services

-On Windows and OSX you will need to make sure the Kalabox VM is turned on and runnning before you do kalabox things.
-It will be turned on for you automatically during installation but you may have to run `kbox up` or `kbox down` to start and stop it.

-To check the current status of the VM you can run `kbox status`.
+To check the current status of the VM you can run `boot2docker --vm="Kalabox2" status`.

 ### Global configuration